alaindeurveilher/ng-mfe-app-starter/README.md

 ## Create the main project

 To start creating this project for the first time, execute in the workspace folder of your choice in a Git Bash terminal:
-- `ng new ng-mfe-app-starter --create-application false --package-manager yarn`
+- `ng new ng-mfe-app-starter --create-application false --package-manager yarn --ssr false --style scss`
 - Open the project in VS Code.
 All the commands in the next chapters are supposed to be executed in a bash terminal of VS Code in the root folder of the application, or specified otherwise.
 - (or `cd ng-mfe-app-starter` in the same bash terminal)